 Given the name of my site, a recurring theme in search words that led people to my blog are variants on “Is XYZ dangerous”.
 Cock sucking, sex toys, vibrators, etc.

 Usually, if asked, my answer would be “no”.
 Unless of course the sex toy is made from jelly rubber.
-I have been accused numerous times by other reviewers of being a snob, because I won’t review a jelly rubber sex toy.
+I have been accused numerous times by other reviewers of being a snob, because I won’t review a jelly/rubber/PVC sex toy.
 I won’t recommend them, I won’t promote them directly.
-They are not dangerous (as in will not cause a skin reaction) to everyone, and you can use them intelligently (i.e. condom-covered).
-But the risks ARE there, and you never know when you might have an allergic reaction to a jelly sex toy.
+The dangers of phthalates, and other chemicals found in the cheap toys, are not fully known in the sex toy context (i.e. how much will it affect our bodies from an occasional use item).
+Some say you can still use them, but cover it with a condom – this may help, but again, no test has proven or disproven so proceed with caution.
+The risks ARE there, and you never know when you might have an allergic reaction to a jelly sex toy.

 But phthalates are not your only reason to stay away from the inferior materials.

-Jelly rubber toys can leak/”outgas” phthalates and other questionable chemicals.
-Straight from the chemistry lab a jelly rubber toy has a bad smell.
+Toxic toys can leak/”outgas” phthalates and other questionable chemicals.
+Straight from the packaging, a jelly rubber toy often has a bad smell.
 It’s really offensive to me personally, and the smell varies from toy to toy.
 Some companies try to cover up this bad smell by adding even more chemicals with scents.
 Oily-feeling fake taste/smell chemicals.
 Yum.

 When you buy a sex toy made of unsafe materials, there’s more than just phthalates to be concerned about.
 Sure, they’re the worst.
 But it doesn’t mean they’re the only thing in it that can cause a reaction.
 The delicate tissue of the vulva/vagina/anus/rectum/penis is even more susceptible to having a reaction.
 These chemicals were found in the jelly sex toys, according to this article: (hover the links for a quick-n-dirty summary)